Bobby Witt Jr. Preview, Player Props: Royals vs. Blue Jays

-Bobby Witt Jr. -- .186 average over his past 10 games -- will be in action for the Kansas City Royals against the Toronto Blue Jays, with Yusei Kikuchi on the mound, on September 8 at 7:07 PM ET.
+On Saturday, Bobby Witt Jr. (.244 on-base percentage in past 10 games, 69 points below season-long percentage) and the Kansas City Royals play the Toronto Blue Jays, whose starting pitcher will be Kevin Gausman.
+First pitch is at 3:07 PM ET.

-In his last game he had a hitless performance (0-for-4) against the White Sox.
+He had a one-hit performance in his last game (1-for-4) against the Blue Jays.

 Bobby Witt Jr. Game Info & Props vs. the Blue Jays